How to Get Windows 10 for Free (or Under $30)

 Don't Activate Windows: Free

 If you don't have a valid key, you can still use Windows 10 on your PC even if you don’t activate the OS.
-I’ve spoken with colleagues who have used non-activated versions of Windows for years without Microsoft ever shutting it down.
+I have colleagues who have used non-activated versions of Windows for years without Microsoft ever shutting it down.
 In this way, you can have Windows 10 Home or Pro running on your PC nearly flawlessly.
-Nearly.
+Nearly...

 Downsides of Not Activating Windows